samboy/lunacy/doc/make-pdf/README.md

 repo](https://github.com/samboy/CaulixtlaFonts) to render this PDF file;
 look in the folders `DesktopFonts/` and `DesktopFonts/ExtraSymbols/`.

-Note that `wkhtmltox` has a bug where it will silently put symbols from system fonts in to PDF files.
-The way I make sure this is not happening is by opening up the PDF document in Fontforge to make sure all embedded symbols come from open-source fonts.
+Note that `wkhtmltox` has a bug where it will silently put symbols from system fonts in to PDF files if it can not find a symbol in a user-specified font.
+The way I make sure this is not happening is by expanding the fonts I use to render the PDF to have all of the missing symbols (§, –, ꞏ, ≤/⩽), then open up the PDF document in Fontforge to make sure all embedded symbols come from open-source fonts.